 Regulation: IFC (Category A).
 Minimum deposit: $10.
 Payout potential: Up to 90%.
 Tradable markets: Commodities, forex, indices, and equities.
 Platform: Proprietary terminal on desktop and mobile.
 Demo access: Yes.

-Payout: Yields may reach up to 90% on accurate predictions, though outcomes are never guaranteed.
+Payout: The article notes yields may reach up to 90% on accurate predictions, though outcomes are never guaranteed.

 Assets: Access 60+ instruments across FX, stocks, indices, and commodities.